skullsminer/SkullsMinerLite/README.md

    Deep Data Analysis

       SkullsMinerLite provides deep data analysis to lead to the best mining decisions.
-      BrainPlus is the Core brain computing these calculations and criteria.
+      DeepDataAnalysisPlus is the Core brain computing these calculations and criteria.
       Not only this does analyze prices, but aglos/coins performances or orphans rate as well.

    GUI